JuliaMolSim/Molly.jl/README.md

 - Neighbour list to speed up calculation of non-bonded forces.

 Features not yet implemented include:
 - Speed.
 Seriously, it's not fast yet.
+For reference most of the computational time in MD is spent in the force calculation, and most of that in calculation of non-bonded forces.
 - Force fields other than OPLS-AA.
 - Energy minimisation.
 - Canonical/grand-canonical ensembles etc.